kenspirit/joi-to-json/README.md

 At the beginning, `joi-route-to-swagger` relies on [joi-to-json-schema](https://github.com/lightsofapollo/joi-to-json-schema/) which utilizes many joi internal api or properties.
 I believed there was reason.
 Maybe joi did not provide the `describe` api way before.
 But I always feel uncomfortable and think it's time to move on.

-The intention of `joi-to-json` is to support converting different version's joi schema to [JSON Schema (draft-04)](https://json-schema.org/specification-links.html#draft-4) using `describe` api.
+The intention of `joi-to-json` is to support converting different version's joi schema to [JSON Schema](https://json-schema.org) using `describe` api.

 ## 2.0.0 is out